50+ AWS DevOps Interview Questions [FREQUENTLY ASK]

 Ans:

-9. How can you handle continuous integration and deployment in AWS DevOps?
+9. How can handle continuous integration and deployment in AWS DevOps?

 Ans:

-10. How can a company like Amazon.com make use of AWS DevOps?
+10. How can company like Amazon.com make use of AWS DevOps?

 Ans:

-• Be it Amazon or any ecommerce site, they are mostly concerned with automating all of the frontend and backend activities in a seamless manner.
-When paired with CodeDeploy, this can be achieved easily, thereby helping developers focus on building the product and not on deployment methodologies.
+Be it Amazon or any eCommerce site, they are mostly concerned with the automating all of frontend and backend activities in the seamless manner.
+When paired with the CodeDeploy, this can be achieved simply thereby helping the developers focus on building the product and not on the deployment methodologies.

-11. Name one example instance of making use of AWS DevOps effectively?
+11. Name example instance of making use of the AWS DevOps effectively.

 Ans:

-With AWS, users are provided with a plethora of services.
-Based on the requirement, these services can be put to use effectively.
-For example, one can use a variety of services to build an environment that automatically builds and delivers artifacts.
-These artifacts can later be pushed to Amazon S3 using CodePipeline.
-At this point, options add up and give the users lots of opportunities to deploy their artifacts.
-These artifacts can either be deployed by using Elastic Beanstalk or to a local environment as per the requirement.
+With AWS, users are provided with the plethora of services.
+Based on requirement, these services can be put to use effectively.
+For example, one can use a variety of services to build the environment that automatically builds and delivers AWS artifacts.
+These artifacts can later be pushed to the Amazon S3 using CodePipeline.
+At this point, options add up and give users lots of opportunities to deploy artifacts.
+These artifacts can either be deployed by using the Elastic Beanstalk or to local environment as per requirement.

-12. What is the use of Amazon Elastic Container Service (ECS) in AWS DevOps?
+12. What is Amazon Elastic Container Service (ECS) in AWS DevOps?

 Ans:

-Amazon ECS is a high-performance container management service that is highly scalable and easy to use.
-It provides easy integration to Docker containers, thereby allowing users to run applications easily on the EC2 instances using a managed cluster.
+Amazon ECS is the high-performance container management service that is more scalable and easy to use.
+It provides an easy integration to Docker containers, thereby allowing the users to run applications easily on EC2 instances using a managed cluster.

 13. What is AWS Lambda in AWS DevOps?